 Why Can’t I Use the Two-Minute Rule Whenever I Want?

-Here’s how the “2-minute rule,” when taken out of context, can actually derail your productivity.
+Here’s how the 2-minute rule, when taken out of context, can derail your productivity.
 The second caveat, besides being used during processing time, is that the two-minute task needs to be related to what you’re actually doing.

 Take the email processing example above.
 It’s true that if you come across an email that requires an action that will take 2-minutes or less, instead of leaving it until later, you should just take the action and delete or file the email.
 Your goal was to “process your email,” so dealing with a quick email in your inbox serves that goal.

-However, here’s another example that could come up, a version of which I hear from my clients all the time…
+However, here’s another situation that could come up, a version of which I hear from my clients all the time…

 A wandering mind derails your plans